 |A color Postscript laser printer that prints on B-size (11″×17″) glossy paper.

 |A color Postscript laser printer that prints on letter-size overhead transparencies.

 |A color Postscript laser printer that prints labels.
 “LBL” means label, while “xx” indicates the number of labels/page.
 Ex: LBL30 = 30 labels per page.

 Black and White Printers

-The Xerox Phaser 6350 & 7760 printers (such as VC6350LET, VC7760CB) have a resolution of 600 DPI and produce output of excellent quality.
+The color laser printers (ending with LET, CB, or CBG) have a resolution of 600 DPI and produce output of excellent quality.